Use social media safely

 There are ways to help to control the usage of social media sites through your IT security and if needed, restrict or block access to certain sites.

-These include using firewalls, web security tools and ensuring you have antivirus software to detect and prevent viruses.
+These include using firewalls and web security tools.
+Also, be sure you have antivirus software to detect and stop viruses.
 See protect your business online.

 Dealing with improper use through disciplinary action

 You should treat improper use of social media as you would any other type of alleged misconduct.
-This would involve an investigation and consideration of suspension or other precautionary action followed by disciplinary action if appropriate.
+This would involve an investigation.
+First, you might consider suspension or other precautions.
+Then, you might take disciplinary action if appropriate.

 Key legislation